-An ample amount of her work is dedicated to grasstops organizing, program implementation, and model design for state and national policy reform.
-A few of her most notable speaking engagements and projects include the National Habeas Seminar: Clemency & Coalition Building, NAACP Legal Defense Fund – Capital Punishment Conference, Federal Resource Counsel: Community Lawyering Panel, the National Civil Rights Museum Journey to Justice Symposium, and The NBA Cares-Memphis Grizzlies social justice panel.
+An ample amount of her work is dedicated to grasstops organizing, program implementation, and model design in state and national policy reform.
+A few of her most notable speaking engagements and projects include the National Habeas Seminar: Clemency & Coalition Building, NAACP Legal Defense Fund-Capital Punishment Conference, Federal Resource Counsel: Community Lawyering Panel, the National Civil Rights Museum Journey to Justice Symposium, and The NBA Cares-Memphis Grizzlies social justice panel.
 She has also launched the Faith Leaders of Color Coalition or (FLOCC), a group of BIPOC faith leaders concerned about the use of the death penalty state and nationwide.

-Joia has a Bachelor of arts from Louisiana State University in English and French and a Master of Public Administration-Policy & Legal Studies from the University of Memphis.
-Most recently, Joia was selected as a cohort member of the 2021 Leadership Memphis Executive class.
-Joia’s fervent passion is to end systemic biases in socio-economic sectors.
+Ms. Thornton has a Bachelor of arts from Louisiana State University in English and French and a Master of Public Administration-Policy & Legal Studies from the University of Memphis.
+Most recently, Ms. Thornton has joined the 2021 Leadership Memphis Executive cohort class.
+Ms. Thornton has fervent passion and heart to end systemic biases in all socio-economic sectors.